Whitegoods Help article

 Handling and logistics

-Lighter machines are easier and safer to handle throughout the supply chain – reducing injury risk for warehouse and delivery workers, and potentially enabling more efficient packing in shipping containers.
+Lighter machines are safer and easier to handle through the supply chain, reducing injury risk for warehouse and delivery staff and potentially allowing tighter packing in shipping containers.

-The proposed solution is elegantly simple in principle: replace the concrete blocks with empty plastic containers during manufacturing and shipping.
-Once delivered to the customer’s home, the containers are filled with water to restore the ballast weight the machine needs to function correctly.
+The proposed solution is elegantly simple in principle: replace the concrete blocks with empty plastic containers during manufacture and shipping.
+Once delivered, the containers are filled with water at the customer’s home to restore the ballast the machine needs to spin safely.

 ✅ What makes the idea appealing

 Water is freely available at the point of installation.
 Empty containers are lightweight and take up the same space as filled ones.
-The concept eliminates the need to transport 25kg of concrete per machine.
-It is a creative, low-tech solution to a genuine environmental problem.
+The concept removes the need to transport 25kg of concrete per machine.
+It is a creative, low-tech answer to a genuine environmental problem.

 ❌ The fundamental engineering problem

-Water is significantly less dense than concrete.
-Concrete has a density of approximately 2,300 kg/m³ – water has a density of just 1,000 kg/m³.
-A water-filled container providing the same mass as a concrete block would need to be more than twice the volume.
-Inside a machine with no spare space, this is a serious problem.
+Water is much less dense than concrete.
+Concrete has a density of around 2,300 kg/m³, water just 1,000 kg/m³.
+A water container delivering the same mass as a concrete block needs to be more than twice the volume.
+Inside a machine with no spare space, that is a serious obstacle.

 ℹ️

-A typical 25kg concrete weight would need to be replaced with 25 litres of water – roughly equivalent to two and a half full washing-up bowls.
-Modern washing machines have no spare internal space of this scale.
-The outer drum already sits very close to the machine’s casing to accommodate larger drum capacities.
+A typical 25kg concrete weight would need to be replaced with around 25 litres of water – roughly two and a half full washing-up bowls.
+Modern washing machines do not have a spare volume of this scale anywhere inside the cabinet.
+The outer drum already sits very close to the casing to fit larger drum capacities.

 1. There is no room inside modern washing machines

-The trend towards larger drum capacities has pushed the outer drum progressively closer to the machine’s cabinet walls.
-There is very little clearance between the drum and the casing – and this gap must be maintained to allow the drum to move on its suspension during wash and spin without striking internal components or the casing itself.
+The trend toward larger drum capacities has pushed the outer drum progressively closer to the cabinet walls.
+Clearance between drum and casing is already tight – and that gap has to be preserved to let the drum move on its suspension during wash and spin without striking internal components.

-Fitting water containers large enough to provide equivalent ballast would require either a substantially larger machine cabinet – adding cost and negating some transport benefits – or a fundamental redesign of the internal layout.
-Washer-dryers are even more constrained, with additional drying components occupying space that washing machines do not need.
+Fitting water containers large enough to provide equivalent ballast would either need a bigger cabinet – cancelling some of the transport benefit – or a fundamental redesign of the internal layout.
+Washer-dryers are even more constrained because they share the same space with drying components.

 2. Filling the weights at point of delivery is impractical

-Access to the drum weights in a fitted washing machine is extremely limited.
-The bottom weight, in particular, sits beneath the drum in the tightest part of the machine – completely inaccessible without partial disassembly.
-For the concept to work, weights would need to be repositioned to the top and front of the drum where a lid could be removed to add water.
-This itself requires redesigning where and how the weights attach.
+Access to the drum weights inside a fitted washing machine is extremely limited.
+The bottom weight sits in the tightest part of the machine and is completely inaccessible without partial disassembly.
+For the concept to work, the weights would need to be repositioned to the top and front where a fillable lid is reachable – which itself requires redesigning where and how they attach.

-There are also practical risks: water spilled during filling could contact electrical components inside the machine.
-If a container is not filled completely, the remaining air pocket allows water to move during the spin cycle – creating a shifting, unpredictable imbalance rather than a stable counterweight.
+There are also practical risks.
+Water spilled during filling could contact electrical components.
+And a container that is not filled completely leaves an air pocket – allowing the water to slosh during spin and creating a shifting imbalance instead of a stable counterweight.

 3. Water leakage could cause catastrophic damage

-This is the most serious engineering concern.
+This is the most serious concern.
 Drum weights are subjected to enormous centrifugal forces during high-speed spin.
-Even the current concrete weights are known to crack and come loose over time – a well-documented failure mode that can damage machines and cause significant vibration problems.
+Even current concrete weights are known to crack and work loose over time – a documented failure mode that causes vibration problems.

-A plastic water container subjected to the same forces – and carrying 10-12 litres of water – would need to remain completely sealed and mechanically attached under all conditions for the entire life of the machine.
-If it cracked, split, or came loose, the resulting water release inside the machine could cause electrical shorts, corrosion, flooding, and potentially fire.
-The risk profile is significantly worse than a concrete weight simply cracking.
+A plastic container holding 10-12 litres of water under those same forces would need to stay perfectly sealed and mechanically attached for the entire life of the machine.
+If it cracked, split, or detached, a sudden water release inside a live appliance could cause electrical shorts, corrosion, flooding, and in the worst case fire.
+The failure profile is much worse than a concrete weight simply cracking.

 4. Sloshing water creates dynamic imbalance

 A concrete weight is a static, fixed mass.
-A water-filled container introduces a dynamic element – the water can move within the container as the drum accelerates and decelerates.
-Road tankers address this problem with internal baffles specifically designed to prevent liquid surge.
-Without equivalent internal structure, a water-filled drum weight could actively worsen machine vibration rather than reducing it – the opposite of what is needed.
+A water-filled container introduces a dynamic element – the water moves inside as the drum accelerates and decelerates.
+Road tankers solve this with internal baffles specifically designed to break up liquid surge.
+Without equivalent baffling, a water-filled drum weight could actively worsen vibration rather than reducing it – the opposite of what is wanted.

 5. Freezing risk in cold environments

-Many UK washing machines are installed in garages, outbuildings, or unheated utility spaces.
-In cold winters, water inside the ballast containers could freeze, expanding and potentially cracking the plastic.
-Any antifreeze additive would introduce a toxic chemical into a sealed system inside a domestic appliance – raising significant safety concerns.
+Many UK washing machines are installed in garages, outbuildings, or unheated utility rooms.
+In a hard winter the water inside the ballast containers could freeze, expanding and cracking the plastic.
+Adding antifreeze would introduce a toxic chemical into a sealed system inside a domestic appliance, raising its own safety questions.

 6. Transit packaging conflicts

-New appliances are shipped with polystyrene or cardboard transit packaging fitted inside the machine to protect the drum during transport.
-The additional space required for larger water containers would reduce or eliminate the room available for this packaging – potentially increasing transit damage rates and adding cost.
+New appliances ship with polystyrene or cardboard transit packaging fitted inside the machine to protect the drum during transport.
+Larger water containers would reduce or eliminate the space available for this packaging, potentially raising transit damage rates and adding cost elsewhere in the chain.

 🏗️ Double-skinned outer drum

-If the outer drum were manufactured as a hollow double-skinned structure, the space between the skins could serve as the water reservoir – eliminating the need for separate containers entirely.
-This would be the most structurally sound approach, integrating the water reservoir into the drum’s mould rather than bolting separate components onto it.
+If the outer drum were moulded as a hollow double-skinned structure, the cavity between the skins could itself act as the water reservoir – removing the need for separate containers entirely.
+This is the most structurally sound version of the idea, integrating the reservoir into the drum rather than bolting parts on.

 🧪 Quick-setting compound

-One alternative suggested is using containers filled with a reactive compound – a material that absorbs water and then sets hard.
-This would deliver the installation convenience of water filling while eliminating the long-term risks of liquid under centrifugal stress.
-The result would effectively be a cast-in-place weight rather than a permanent liquid reservoir.
+One alternative suggested is filling the containers with a reactive compound – a powder or gel that absorbs water and then sets hard.
+This would give the installation convenience of water filling without leaving a permanent liquid reservoir under centrifugal stress.
+The result would effectively be a cast-in-place solid weight.

 ♻️ Recycled or cast metal weights

-Perhaps the most effective long-term approach is to build machines that last significantly longer.
-A machine lasting 20 years has its manufacturing carbon – including concrete weights – amortised over twice as many wash cycles as one lasting 10 years.
-Durability is inherently the most eco-friendly design choice.
-Read our analysis: right to repair and appliance lifespan.
+Perhaps the most effective long-term approach is to build machines that last 20 years instead of 8.
+A machine that lasts twice as long amortises its manufacturing carbon – concrete included – over twice as many wash cycles.
+Durability is the most eco-friendly design choice.
+Read our analysis of the right to repair and appliance lifespan.

-Understanding drum weights also helps explain some common washing machine problems.
-Excessive vibration and noise during spin are among the most frequently reported faults – and the drum weight system plays a direct role.
+Understanding the role of drum weights also helps explain some common faults.
+Excessive vibration and noise on spin are among the most frequently reported problems – and the ballast system is often involved.

 Symptom Likely cause What to do

-Loud banging on spin Unbalanced load, or drum weight loose or cracked Redistribute laundry; inspect drum weights if banging persists
+Loud banging on spin Unbalanced load, or drum weight loose or cracked Redistribute the laundry first; if banging persists, see washing machine jumps and bangs on spin

-Vibration transmitted through floor Suspended wooden floor, inadequate isolation Use an anti-vibration mat; avoid spinning on suspended floors where possible
+Vibration transmitted through floor Suspended wooden floor, inadequate isolation Use an anti-vibration mat; avoid high spin speeds on suspended floors where possible

 Drum weight cracked or broken Normal wear, impact, or age – particularly common with concrete weights Replace the drum weight – see our spare parts guide